- About Us

 The CARE Team is a collaborative interdisciplinary committee of University officials that meets regularly to discuss students exhibiting behaviors indicative of high risk.

-To refer a student to the CARE Team, you can email email@example.com the following information : the name of the student and a brief narrative of their behavior.
+To refer a student to the CARE Team, you can file an online report at report.unt.edu regarding the student’s information and a brief narrative of the behavior.
 If you are concerned about a student, but have not witnessed any distressing or disruptive behavior, please explain your concern in detail.

 At one time or another everyone feels upset or distressed.
 However, there are three levels of student distress which, when present over a period of time, suggest that the problems are more than the "normal" ones.